Gear That Every Portrait Photographer Should Have

 3. The Right Lenses

 Lenses are basically a photographer’s best friend.
 Aside from their camera, it’s basically one of the most important pieces of gear that they own.
 There’s a wide variety of lenses on the market and each has a specific purpose.
-However, the one lens that seems to be a staple for photographers (Google+ About Me) is the 50mm prime lens.
+However, the one lens that seems to be a staple for photographers (-) is the 50mm prime lens.

 4. A Reliable External Flash